-If after looking at deck options you’re unsure about which set to choose, keep reading.
+If, after looking at all our decks, you’re unsure about which deck to choose, keep reading.
 Below the list, you’ll find some tips on how to choose a deck that resonates with you.

-P.S.
-Don’t give much thought to the old myth that you should never buy your own tarot deck, we’ll debunk that like true mythbusters.
+And don’t worry, I wouldn’t give much thought to the old myth that you should never buy your own tarot deck, we’ll debunk that myth like true MythBusters.

 1. Rider-Waite Tarot Deck

-The Rider-Waite tarot deck is considered the gold standard among the tarot community.
-This deck offers vibrant and classic interpretations of each major and minor arcana card.
-Although this deck originated in 1909, it still remains one of the best tarot decks in any collection.- VIEW PRICE -
+The Rider-Waite tarot deck is considered the gold standard in the tarot community.
+First drawn in 1909 by Pamela Colman Smith under the direction of Arthur Edward Waite, this deck offers vibrant and classic interpretations of each major and minor arcana card.

 2. The Wild Unknown Tarot Deck